-- The reason for removing as much liquid as possible is to prevent water molecules from expanding during freezing and thus damaging the live organisms which are the grains.
+- The reason for removing as much liquid as possible is to prevent water molecules from expanding during freezing and thus damaging the live organisms, the grains.

 - There are many reports of people storing kefir grains for a year or more.
-However, in my opinion, it is wise to err on the side of caution and avoid this long of a freeze if you can.
+However, I think it is wise to err on the side of caution and avoid this long of a freeze if you can.

-- Don’t rinse your kefir grains in water.
-Cleaning kefir grains does more harm than good because it removes the protective coating of bacteria and yeasts.
+- Don't rinse your kefir grains in water.
+Cleaning kefir grains does more harm than good by removing the protective coating of bacteria and yeasts.
 Says Donna over at Culturedfoodlife.com

-“I get so many emails from people, who in attempt to help their kefir grains, will rinse them in cool water.
+"I get so many emails from people who, in an attempt to help their kefir grains, will rinse them in cool water.
 You should NEVER EVER EVER do this.
 It damages them and rinses off the protective bacteria that make them thrive.
-So many times they will either die or stop reproducing or not make kefir very well after rinsing.
-Some kefir grains will survive this and be ok, but it still slows them down and damages them and gives me huge amounts of anxiety.”
-Source: Culturedfoodlife.com
+So many times, they will either die or stop reproducing or not make kefir very well after rinsing.
+Some kefir grains will survive this and be ok, but it still slows them down, damages them, and gives me huge amounts of anxiety." (source)

 When you are ready to use your kefir grains again, follow these simple steps on how to defrost kefir grains.

 - Place the frozen kefir grains in the refrigerator overnight.

 - Once the grains have been thawed, rinse the powdered milk off with fresh milk.